CQRhinoZ/EDFDNet/README.md

 # EDFDNet: Enhanced Submanifold Convolutional Block and Dynamic Feature Diffusion for Fully Sparse 3D Object Detection

-This is a pytorch implementation of 《EDFDNet: Enhanced Submanifold Convolutional Block and Dynamic Feature Diffusion for Fully Sparse 3D Object Detection》(International Conference on 3D Vision 2025, CCF-C).
+This is a pytorch implementation of 《EDFDNet: Enhanced Submanifold Convolutional Block and Dynamic Feature Diffusion for Fully Sparse 3D Object Detection》(International Conference on 3D Vision 2025, CCF-C, under review).

 Detail information will be released after publication.